Osigelialex/Osigelialex/README.md

 <h1 align="center">Hey there! 👋🏾</h1>
-<p align="center">I'm Alex, an enthusiastic Computer Science undergraduate and dedicated backend engineer with a passion for problem-solving and technology.
+<p>Welcome to my page.
+I'm Alex, I'm Alex, an enthusiastic Computer Science undergraduate and dedicated full stack developer with a passion for problem-solving and technology.
 I find great satisfaction in staying well-versed with the latest trends in the tech world, all while nurturing my love for reading.</p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=osigelialex" alt="osigelialex" /></a> </p>